Robert F. Kennedy 1968 presidential campaign: Lyndon B. Johnson

-RFK was at his apartment in the United Nations Plaza the night President Johnson announced his withdrawal from the primary, though unlike his supporters he was not optimistic about the news.
+Kennedy was at his apartment in the United Nations Plaza the night President Johnson announced his withdrawal from the primary, though unlike his supporters he was not optimistic about the news.
 He reportedly said, "The joy is premature."
 Smith observed that Johnson's withdrawal meant Kennedy would have to shift the focus of his critiques from the administration's policies on the Vietnam War.
 Shesol wrote that Kennedy moved to a praising tone of Johnson, crediting Johnson with fulfillment of "the policies of thirty years" during an April 1 appearance in New Jersey.
-While in Philadelphia, he called Johnson's withdrawal an "act of leadership and sacrifice".
-On April 3, 1968, three days after President Johnson announced that he would not seek the nomination, RFK and the President met at the White House.
-When asked about his intentions for the primary, LBJ replied: "Stay out of it".
-Although Johnson's withdrawal from the race meant Vice-President Humphrey would enter, RFK had gained the president's declaration of neutrality.
-In comments to Henry Ford II and Gregory Peck, LBJ concluded that RFK won his June debate with McCarthy.
+While in Philadelphia, he called Johnson's withdrawal an "act of leadership and sacrifice."
+On April 3, 1968, three days after President Johnson announced that he would not seek the nomination, Kennedy and the president met at the White House.
+When asked about his intentions for the primary, Johnson replied: "Stay out of it."
+Although Johnson's withdrawal from the race meant Vice-President Humphrey would enter, Kennedy had gained the president's declaration of neutrality.
+In comments to Henry Ford II and Gregory Peck, Johnson concluded that Kennedy won his June debate with McCarthy.